ITfL/directlink/README.md

 * **Permissions:**	www-data has to be the owner of the directory, where the shares are mounted into at the Moodle server.
 * **Default-User:**	There must be a user with read permissions to all mounted shares.
 This user will establish, keep alive and restore the connection between the course and the certain share.
 Username and password of this (default) user are deposed in the activity module administration.
+* **Salt and Password:** The file config.php.changeme has to be edited: Replace the salt and password with custom hexadecimal values.
+Rename the file to config.php

 ###Administration settings